nuuuwan/lk_parliament_docs/tests/data/en.md

     2. In the events specified in subsection (1), the relevant budgetary entity shall place before the Parliament a
         - statement on excess expenditure attached to the annual financial statement which shall include the information as may be prescribed not later than ninety days after the closure of the financial year.
     3. An unauthorized excess expenditure shall be a ground for a disciplinary action against the responsible officers.
-        - PART VI
+VI.
     - B UDGET  E XECUTION
 28.
     1. Any financial commitment or liability, including contingent liability, shall not be incurred by a budgetary entity without a warrant authorizing expenditure by the Minister of Finance issued under Article 150 of the Constitution.
         - Warrants